workBy HowDoIUseAI Team

 The way it works is pretty elegant.
 You create these skills - which are essentially detailed instruction sets - and ChatGPT learns when and how to use them.
 So when you're working on something that matches a skill you've created, it automatically applies that expertise.

-Here's what clicked for me: most of us use ChatGPT like a really smart search engine.
-We ask questions, get answers, move on.
-But with Agent Skills, you're building up this library of domain expertise that gets better over time.
+Here's what clicks: most people use ChatGPT like a really smart search engine.
+Ask questions, get answers, move on.
+But with Agent Skills, you're building up a library of domain expertise that gets better over time.

-- Analyzing campaign performance with specific KPIs your company cares about
+• Analyzing campaign performance with specific KPIs the company cares about

-- Writing email sequences in your brand voice
+• Writing email sequences in the brand voice

-- Creating social media calendars based on your posting strategy
+• Creating social media calendars based on the posting strategy

-Content Review Skill: I write a lot, and I have specific things I always check for - passive voice, corporate jargon, sentences that are too long.
-Instead of manually reviewing everything, I created a skill that knows my writing standards.
-Now ChatGPT catches the stuff I always miss.
+Content Review Skill: When writing a lot, specific things always need checking - passive voice, corporate jargon, sentences that are too long.
+Instead of manually reviewing everything, a skill that knows your writing standards can catch the stuff that always gets missed.

-Meeting Prep Skill: I do a lot of strategy calls, and I always forget to research the person I'm talking to.
-My skill automatically pulls information about their company, recent news, and suggests conversation starters based on their background.
+Meeting Prep Skill: For frequent strategy calls, researching the person beforehand often gets forgotten.
+A skill that automatically pulls information about their company, recent news, and suggests conversation starters based on their background solves this problem.

-Email Triage Skill: This one's probably saved me hours already.
-It knows how I categorize emails and can suggest responses based on the type of email and my usual tone.
+Email Triage Skill: This one saves hours.
+It knows how you categorize emails and can suggest responses based on the type of email and your usual tone.

 The crazy part?
-These get smarter as I use them.
-ChatGPT learns from how I refine the outputs and starts anticipating what I need.
+These get smarter with use.
+ChatGPT learns from how you refine the outputs and starts anticipating what you need.

 Here's where it gets interesting from an entrepreneurial perspective.
 We're about to see a whole market for specialized AI skills emerge.